Recommendations for Single Page Applications

 </div>

-See the article: ARIA regions or landmarks, to get more information on the use of these tags.
+See the article: Landmarks ARIA, to get more information on the use of these tags.

 Manage browser history #

-Nothing could be more annoying than exiting an application when you simply wanted to go back to the previous page using the browser's previous button.
+Nothing could be more annoying than exiting an application when you simply wanted to return to the previous page using the browser's previous button.
 However, this is what sometimes happens in SPA.

 The solution is to manipulate the browser history in Javascript using the History API.
 This allows you to store the different states of the application and return to them using the previous and next buttons of the browser.